| |

 angular direction towards the eleventh and eighth holes.
 A turn was made from this point and the inward play was along the cliff top

 back to the Glen burn, where the eighteenth hole was situated, embracing the ground of the original nine-hole Rhodes Links.
+In April

 The course was officially opened on 4th June 1908 when a professional tournament was played which included J.H.
 Taylor, Alex Herd,